When to plant basil

 How long until basil is ready to harvest?

-About 60 days from transplant or sowing.
-In zone 6, plants set out around May 14 are typically ready near Jul 13.
+About 60 days from planting until first harvest.
+In zone 6, basil planted around May 14 is typically ready near Jul 13.